navcoin/navcoin-org/content/contribute/index.md

     <hr style="margin: 40px 0" />

     <h2>Documentation</h2>
-    <p>If you are interested in learning more about the technical details of NavCoin and how to use existing tools and APIs, it is recommended you start by exploring the self documented code in GitHub or join the discussion on the NavCoin Discord.
+    <p>If you are interested in learning more about the technical details of NavCoin and how to use existing tools and APIs, it is recommended you start by exploring the self documented code in GitHub or join the discussion on the <a href="https://discord.gg/y4Vu9jw" target="e" class="dark-grey-txt-underline">NavCoin Discord</a>.

 {{< /center_text_section >}}

 {{< links_section
     title="Join the Community"
-    subtitle="If you’re interested in contributing to NavCore.org or any NavCoin projects, get in touch with the NavCoin Community." titleFontColor="#333"
+    subtitle="If you’re interested in contributing to NavCore.org or any NavCoin projects, get in touch with the NavCoin Community." titleFontColor="#fff"
-    subtitleFontColor="#555"
+    subtitleFontColor="#fff"
-    txtFontColor="#777"
+    txtFontColor="#fff"
-    bgColor="#42b6eb"
+    bgColor="#7d5ab5"
     containerPadding="40px 0 60px 0"
     titleMargin="0 0 20px 0"
     gradient="false"